Research

 Examples

-The development of echo has been entrenched in research, starting with interviews with public sector officers (many in senior positions), followed by a series of action research sessions to discuss and assess different parts of the framework.
+The development of the echo framework (to help public sector agencies assess and improve on their openness to community influence) has been entrenched in research, starting with interviews with public sector officers (many in senior positions), followed by a series of action research sessions to discuss and assess different parts of the framework.
 Participants took ideas away from each session, thought about them, tried them out, then returned four weeks later to feed in new ideas and learning.

-Voice underwent a similar process of interviews and workshops with people involved in community networks.
+Voice (a framework for community groups and networks to use to assess and increase their influence) underwent a similar process of interviews and workshops with people involved in community networks.
 Added to this, we invited 4 colleagues, (community development consultants working in different parts of the country), to come together to hear about, discuss and contribute to its development.